Nirph-Andre/Fx/readme.md

 ##Features:

 - **Super lightweight**: Just 1.9k minified + gzipped, or 3.6k minified
-- **High performance**: Uses requestAnimationFrame and hardware-accelerated CSS transforms, degrades gracefully in older browsers (requestAnimationFrame degrades to timeouts, 3D degrades to 2D, X/Y transforms degrade to left/top)
+- **High performance**: Uses requestAnimationFrame and hardware-accelerated CSS transforms, degrades gracefully in older browsers (requestAnimationFrame degrades to timeouts, 3D degrades to 2D, X/Y transforms degrade to left/top).
+Consistently delivers 60FPS and above in modern browsers
 - **Cross browser**: Tested in Chrome, Safari, Firefox, Opera, iOS, Android, and IE6+
 - **Dependency-free**: No jQuery!
 No MooTools!
 No YUI!
 No Closure!